 Once a person has received a diagnosis of dementia, their care and support needs should be reassessed in light of this diagnosis.

-As far as is possible the person should remain in their usual routine, with adaptations and support if necessary and reasonable adjustments are made.
+As far as is possible, the person should remain in their usual routine, with adaptations and support if necessary, and reasonable adjustments put into place.

 There are a number of practical steps that can be taken to support the person.
 These include:

-support services such as Admiral Nurse services or MacIntyre Memory Cafes for people with learning disabilities and dementia might be available in your area.
+finding support services such as Admiral Nurse services or MacIntyre Memory Cafes for people with learning disabilities and dementia, which might be available in your area.
 Speak to your local council or check their website to find out more about local services

 encouraging the person living with dementia to continue the things they still enjoy.
 At the same time, start making allowances for the things the person can no longer do